 It looks like something you might put in a vol-au-vent

-Lucy’s kitchen is a firmer, denser, jellied food that looks more like typical canned pet food
+Lucy’s Kitchen is a firmer, denser, jellied food that looks more like typical canned pet food

 Our nine week old kitten’s meals

-Billy has four meals a day
+Billy had four meals a day:

 - 7:30 am 1/4 of a 3.5 oz (100g) can of Lucy’s kitchen – so just under an ounce (25g)